-Scripture references are from the New Scofield Reference Bible.
-(This message is also included in the hardback book, The Best of J. Vernon McGee, Vol. 2, Copyright 2006 by Thru the Bible Radio.)
-The prophecies in the Old Testament pointing to the birth of Christ show that God blazed a trail down through history in such a definite way that when Jesus Christ came, the people should have known by the prophetic Scriptures who He was.
-God had made it very clear that this one who was coming would be born of a woman; that is, God would take upon Himself human flesh and be born into the human family.
-God also made it clear that He would be following a certain genealogical line leading to the Messiah.
-In Genesis you find that line almost immediately, and it leads to Abraham, then down through the centuries to David, the young son of Jesse who was tending his father's sheep when God appointed him His king over Israel.
+God blazed a trail down through history in such a definite way through the Old Testament prophecies pointing to the birth of Christ, that when Jesus Christ finally did come, the people should have known who He was.
+God made it clear that this One who was coming would be born of a woman; that is, God would take upon Himself human flesh and be born into the human family.
+God also made it clear that He would follow a certain family line leading to the Messiah.
+In Genesis you find that line almost immediately, from Adam to Abraham, then down through the centuries to David, the young son of Jesse who was tending his father's sheep when God appointed him His king over Israel.
 God promised David that from his line would come the Messiah, the Deliverer, the one who would restore to this earth that which Adam lost.
 Then He made it very definite that the Messiah couldn't be just anyone in the line of David.
-It had to be the one who would be virgin born.
+It had to be one who was virgin born.